airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 Users running Airbyte Docker should be aware of the above pitfalls.

-## Configuring Workers
+## Configuring Jobs & Workers

-Details on configuring workers can be found [here](../operator-guides/configuring-airbyte.md).
+Details on configuring jobs & workers can be found [here](../operator-guides/configuring-airbyte.md).

 ### Worker Parallization
 Airbyte exposes the following environment variable to change the maximum number of each type of worker allowed to run in parallel.